dpwright/srs/README.md

 Since we failed the exercise, the scheduler has marked it for repetition.
-This means that once we've finished all our scheduled reps for the day, we will be presented with this exercise (and any other failed exercise), to try again until we have managed to pass them.
+This means that once we've finished all our scheduled reps for the day, we will be presented with this exercise (and any other failed exercises), to try again until we have managed to pass them.
 Note that only the first attempt affects the interval; subsequent repetitions are simply practice.